The Valley of Gwangi: Plot

-In Mexico at the turn of the 20th century, a cowgirl named T.J.
-Breckenridge hosts a struggling rodeo.
-Her former lover, Tuck Kirby, a heroic former stuntman working for Buffalo Bill's Wild West Show, wants to buy her out.
-Along the way, he is followed by a Mexican boy named Lope, who intends to join the rodeo on a quest for fame and fortune.
-T.J. is not interested in Tuck because of this, but Tuck is still attracted to T.J., especially when T.J. jumps off a diving board on her horse.
-T.J. finally accepts Tuck when he saves Lope from a bull and Tuck and T.J. kiss.
+In early 20th century Mexico, T.J.
+Breckenridge hosts a rodeo.
+Her former lover, Tuck Kirby, a former stuntman working for Buffalo Bill's Wild West Show, wants to buy her out.
+He is followed by Lope, a Mexican boy who intends to join the rodeo on a quest for fame and fortune.
+T.J. is not interested in Tuck, who is still attracted to her.
+T.J. accepts Tuck when he saves Lope from a bull.

-T.J. has an ace she hopes will boost attendance at her show – a tiny horse called El Diablo.
-Tuck meets a British paleontologist named Horace Bromley, who is working in a nearby Mexican desert.
+T.J. has an advantage she hopes will boost attendance at her show – a horse called El Diablo.
+Tuck meets British paleontologist Horace Bromley, who is working in a nearby Mexican desert.
 Bromley shows Tuck fossilized horse tracks, and Tuck notes their similarity to El Diablo's feet.
-Tuck sneaks Bromley into the circus for a look at El Diablo, and Bromley declares the horse to be a prehistoric Eohippus.
+Tuck sneaks Bromley into the circus for a look at El Diablo, which Bromley declares to be an Eohippus.

-The tiny horse came from a place known as the Forbidden Valley.
-A gypsy known as Tia Zorina claims that the horse is cursed, and demands that it be immediately returned.
-Later, she and the other gypsies collaborate with Bromley to steal El Diablo and release it back in the valley.
+The horse came from a place known as the Forbidden Valley.
+Romani Tia Zorina claims that the horse is cursed, and demands that it be returned.
+Later, she and the other Romani collaborate with Bromley to steal El Diablo and release it in the valley.
 Bromley hopes to follow the horse to its home in search of other prehistoric specimens.
-Carlos, an ex-member of the Gypsy tribe now working for T.J.'s circus, walks in on the theft and tries to stop it, but is knocked out.
+Carlos, a former member of the Romani tribe now working for T.J.'s circus, walks in on the theft and tries to stop it, but is knocked out.

-Tuck arrives just as the Gypsy posse leaves.
+Tuck arrives just as the Romani leave.
 Carlos sees him as he is regaining consciousness.
-Tuck notices that the horse is missing, and sets off after Bromley.
-When T.J. and her crew discover Carlos, Carlos claims that Tuck has stolen El Diablo for himself.
+Tuck notices that the horse is missing, and follows Bromley.
+T.J. and her crew discover Carlos, who claims that Tuck stole El Diablo for himself.
 Carlos, T.J., and the others decide to follow Tuck and Bromley into the valley.